Please see the student Field Preparation Guide for more detailed information about the Center and its field stations.

 • Electronic, scanned, color copy of passport (no Xerox, no black and white)

-• Electronic copies of five official passport photos.
+• Electronic copies of four official passport photos.
 Create this photo sheet at the following link: http://www.epassportphoto.com/.

 - First, upload a headshot of yourself to the website.
 This can be a scan of a passport photo that you already had taken, or just a picture of yourself against a blank white wall.
 (The website will give basic instructions about this.)